chrisludovice/SFDX_hCaptcha/README.md

   b.
 Include assets.hcaptcha.com in your CSP Trusted Sites.

 **Step 3: Add the JavaScript Library** <br/>
   a.
 LEX: Include the hCaptcha js as a static resource.
-JS can't be directly served from cmp. <br/>
+JS can't be directly added from cmp. <br/>
   b.
 VFP: Simply add the js library to your vf page.<br/>

  ```ruby